 - UDM/HSS includes STN-SR and C MSISDN as part of the subscription data sent to the AMF.
 If the STN-SR is present, it indicates the UE is 5G-SRVCC subscribed.

+NOTE: For an Emergency Registration in which the UE was not successfully authenticated, this step does not occur.